 I don’t think life is dark.
 But yes, it’s one of the most prominent shades of life.
 Darkness makes you creative.
 It takes you to the world of imagination.
-Cynicism is just a trait, it cannot be termed as totality.
+Cynicism is just a trait, it cannot be termed as a totality.

 My stories are not dark, they are grey.
 They end with hope, at times they don’t.
 But that’s exactly what a slice of life means.
 Am I a realist?
 No. I am a weaver.
 I weave with words.

 Which is your favourite story in your book and why?

 Ask Gandhari who is her favourite son or ask Rabri Devi the same question.
 The answer would be the same.
 They’re my babies, so I love them all.
 I just realised for the first time that I can relate to both these women.
 Ha ha ha!
 On a serious note, all eight stories are special, but I guess people are appreciating Madam Shot Is Ready, Truth Or Dare and Favour the most.

 Related reading: Husband’s faith and support let a new mother pursue writing

 Who do you think in the film industry has had the most challenging personal life?
 And who has inspired you the most in the way they handled adversity?